runlikeforrestgump/emacs/README.md

 <p>If you visit a file archive, then Emacs will use Tar mode or Archive mode to provide a Dired-like list of the contents of the archive.
 You can edit or delete files in an archive.
 When you save your changes, the archive will automatically be recreated with your changes.</p>

 <p>The TRAMP package (comes with Emacs and works right out of the box) provides a way to edit remote files (files that are stored on a system other than your own) or edit files as another user (the package also allows you to do other things, but the gist of the package is that it allows you to do things remotely).
 All you have to do is prepend some stuff to the file name you want to visit: <code>/METHODNAME:USERNAME@HOST.DOMAINNAME#PORTNUMBER:/PATH/TO/FILE</code>.
 Only the initial forward slash ('/'), host, colon (':'), and filename are required.
 Note that the host can be specified by name, IPv4 address, or IPv6 address.
 If you use IPv6, then you must surround the IPv6 address with square brackets.
 There are many possibilities for method name: rsh, ssh, telnet, su, sudo, sshx, krlogin, ksu, plink, plinkx, rcp, scp, sftp, rsync, scpx, scpc, rsyncc, pscp, psftp, fcp, ftp, and smb.
-TRAMP is supposed to make editing a remote file seem just like editing a local file, so all the commands you normally you use for local files can also be used with remote files.</p>
+If you don't specify a directory path, then the default directory that is searched for file is the home directory on the remote machine.
+TRAMP is supposed to make editing a remote file seem just like editing a local file, so all the commands you normally you use for local files can also be used with remote files.
+Minibuffer killing via a double slash or tilde works a bit differently with remote files.
+If a double slash ('//') appears immediately after the colon, then everything before the double slash is ignored.
+If the double slash appears somewhere after the colon, but not immediately after, then only the text between the colon and the double slash will be ignored.
+If a triple slash appears somewhere after the colon, but not immediately after, then everything before the triple slash is ignored.</p>

 <p>In graphical Emacs, if you visit an image, the image will be displayed in Emacs.
 You can type <code>C-c C-c</code> to toggle between viewing the image and viewing the image's file contents.
 If the image is animated, then <code>&lt;RET&gt;</code> can toggle animation on and off.</p>